 - Apply for boards or commissions, volunteer to serve in areas of interest

 - The Wake County Animal Center strives to create a humane community for the pets and people that live here.
-As the only open admission shelter in the county, we take in all stray, abandoned and surrendered pets in Wake County.
+As the only open admission shelter in the county, we take in all stray pets in Wake County.
 Together, with community partners, we treat and re-home thousands of homeless animals every year.

 - The Board of Commissioners sets the County’s property tax rate, regulates land use and zoning outside municipal jurisdictions, and adopts the annual budget.
 The Board meets monthly on the first and third Mondays, with exceptions for holidays and special events.

 - The Board of Elections is responsible for conducting all elections held in Wake County.
 Lookup voter registration information, request an absentee by mail ballot, and find upcoming election information.

 - Performs monitoring, analysis, evaluation.
 Designs, guides, executes annual budget.
 Compiles annual budget information.
 Provides financial information, project guidance, policy analysis to Board, County Manager and departments.